10 Short Stories with Powerful Moral Lessons for Kids

 4. Lazy John

-5. The Fox and The Grapes
+5. The Fox and the Grapes

-6. The Ant and The Grasshopper
+6. The Ant and the Grasshopper

 7. The Boy Who Cried Wolf